 Joining an indoor sport will not only give you an opportunity to stay physically active, but it may also help improve your mood and develop new connections.
 You can check with your municipal government to find recreation centres near you, or you can sign up for a sports team with other organizations in Ontario that provide free or low-cost sports and recreation activities.

 You can also consider joining a winter sport, which are often very popular in Ontario.
 Winter sports, such as skating and skiing, can involve the whole family and can help people learn to enjoy winter.
-You can find organizations such as Ski Canada that offer discounted packages for lessons for newcomers who want to learn how to ski.
+You can find organizations that offer discounted packages for lessons for newcomers or young families who want to learn how to ski.
 Taking lessons is useful to prevent injuries and ensure that you can enjoy this winter sport safely.

 Visit museums and other cultural centres